beccaclements99/phys2cvr/README.md

 # Install package with pip using the developer mode and the `[dev]` label
 # You might need to use pip3 depending on how you set up your system
 pip install -e .[dev]

+# Initialise and run once pre-commit
+pre-commit install
+pre-commit run --all
 ```
 If you make changes that you consider fundamental/interesting for the whole community, feel free to open a PR!